 BioCurious has amazing friends.
 We bought a surplus Illumina Genome Analyzer DNA sequencer.
 For $1.

 This Illumina Genome Analyzer (GA) DNA sequencer is from 2008 and originally sold for $500,000.
-Because of the dropping cost of DNA sequencing, it would be more costly for BioCurious to use this older sequencer than to just using a DNA sequencing service.
+Because of the dropping cost of DNA sequencing, today in 2013 it would be more costly for BioCurious to use this older sequencer than to just using a DNA sequencing service.
 We were lucky enough to have some friends at Illumina who sold us the sequencer cheap.
 We decided the best use would be to take it apart to see how it works.
 Derek Jacoby and Raymond McCauley taught us how “Next Generation” DNA sequencing works and we spent Sunday taking the sequencer apart.

 From what I can tell, this is the world’s first tear down of a DNA sequencer.
 Biotech companies work hard to protect their intellectual property, they avoid releasing schematics or many diagrams showing the functionality.
 Universities and companies that purchase these machines use them don’t want to “void the warranty”.
 There are probably under 50 people in the world who understand the functionality and parts inside of the Illumina Genome Analyzer.
 Today, BioCurious added about 15 people to that count.